r2g/fullstack-cra-express-poc/readme.md

 ## Development

+Clone the repo and install npm dependencies in the `api` and `frontend` folders

+copy `api/.env.sampe` to `api/.env`

-Startup both apps using node-foreman by first installing it
+Startup both apps using node-foreman by first installing it.

 `npm i -g node-foreman`